Skip to main content

 Is digital BLS as effective as physical BLS?

-Research on EMDR therapy supports all three forms of bilateral stimulation — visual, audio, and tactile.
-Whether the stimulation comes from a physical device or a digital one, the bilateral alternation is the same.
-The effectiveness depends on the therapy as a whole, not the delivery mechanism.
+Research on EMDR therapy supports all three forms of bilateral stimulation: visual, audio, and tactile.
+Whether the stimulation comes from a physical device or a digital one, the alternating sensory input is the same.
+Effectiveness depends on the therapy as a whole, not the delivery mechanism.